Archive for Pie

 This dough is a dream to work with: it hardly sticks and can withstand heavy rolling.
 The secret ingredient, an egg, enriches the dough.

-Take the extra effort to blind bake the dough so it doesn’t warp in the oven.
-Brushing it with egg wash and sugar makes the crust stay crispy.
-A soggy crust just destroys all your hard work.
+Take the extra effort to blind bake the dough so it keeps its shape.
+Brushing the crust with egg wash and sugar will make it stay crispy.

 1 1/2 cups all-purpose flour